-Local NuGet package feeds are simply folders on your local network (or even just your own computer) in which you place packages.
-Local feeds can be a simple folder of packages, or a hierarchical folder structure that include version numbers.
-With NuGet 3.3 and above, using the hierarchical structure gives much better performance.
+Local NuGet package feeds are simply hierarchical folder structures on your local network (or even just your own computer) in which you place packages.
+These feeds can then be used as package sources with all other NuGet operations using the CLI, the Package Manager UI, and the Package Manager Console.

 Initializing and maintaining hierarchical folders